 - Lighting a scene with lighting fixture families and lighting groups

 - Understanding the rendering process

 - Generating rendered output

-Hello and welcome!
+- [Voiceover] Hello and welcome!
 My name is Paul Aubin, and I am thrilled to be here teaching you the Revit architectural rendering course at lynda.com.
 When working in 3D software, the term rendering typically refers to the process of generating static photorealistic images from a 3D model.
-Typically the goal is to create something that closely resembles what will actually appear in a real space or built environment.
-In this course we will consider the tools available in Revit architecture to create rendered output.
+Typically the goal is to create something that closely resembles what will actually appear in the real space or built environment.
+In this course we will consider the tools available in Revit Architecture to create rendered output.
 We will look at a variety of rendering and presentation tools in the software, including modeling techniques, lighting, and sun position.

 We'll create camera views, axonometric views, and walk-throughs.
 We'll enhance our views with shadow display, ambient shadows, materials, and much more.
 So if you are ready to begin leveraging the efforts you've already invested in your Revit model to produce high-quality rendered output directly from the software, then this course was designed for you.
 Let's get started.